Typesetting is a huge bottleneck in scholarly publishing. What can we do to make it easier?

 This is a (hugely in-development) automated JATS XML typesetter from MS Word.
 We are also working on a web interface to correct parts that are not currently handled.

-about 10 years ago
+almost 11 years ago

 Hey Martin!
 No problem, looks like an awesome project.

-Rob Walsh – about 10 years ago
+Rob Walsh – almost 11 years ago

 login to leave comment